 Designing a smart commercial fire alarm system provides the protection that you and your business needs.
 It also happens to be one of Pro Technologies specialties!
 All commercial fire systems consist of two key components – “initiating device circuits” (IDC) and “notification appliance circuits” (NAC).

 Initiating devices detect a fire.
 That little red box with the handle is an example of an initiating device, as are smoke or heat detectors.
 The pull box, installed at every exit door, can be manually triggered in the event of a fire.
 The tricky part in designing fire systems for commercial buildings is in the selection and location of smoke or heat detectors.
-Depending on the room, photoelectric, ionization, or heat (or a combination of all three) is needed to provide early detection, thus a the fastest response time.
+Depending on the room, photoelectric, ionization, or heat (or a combination of all three) is needed to provide early detection, thus a fast response time.
 All of these devices are wired in a circuit that initiates the alarm.

 Notification appliances alert.
 In a commercial building, you need both visual and audible alerts for the safety of all people, including sight and/or sound-impaired people.
 For example, strobe lights are visual alerts, and horns, bells or chimes are audible alerts.
 The number of notification appliances required in a specific business depends on room light at its brightest point and ambient noise during the busiest time.